 Teachers, school staff, school administrators, learning aides, and early childhood educators now have access to an updated version of the CATT e-learning module to support them in recognizing and responding to a concussion, as well as resources detailing how to manage an student’s return to school.

-CATT for School Professionals is free-of-charge and available in English (French version available mid-October).
+CATT for School Professionals is free-of-charge and available in English and French.
 Information is relevant for school professionals of all levels of education (early childhood, elementary, middle/high school, and university/college).

 The revised CATT for School Professionals contains recommendations from the 2017 Consensus Statement on Concussion in Sport and other evidence-based resources, including that prolonged rest until all symptoms have resolved is not recommended before students return to school.
 After an initial rest period of 24 to 48 hours, it is recommended that students may be reintroduced to light cognitive and physical activity so long as the activity does not make symptoms worse.
 A Return to Learn plan should be created in partnership with parents or caregivers and the student’s support system.